bhargavisainni191/HouseHub/README.md

 # HouseApp

-This project was developed using Angular 19 to help household members keep track of tasks that need to be done at home and work.
+This project was developed using Angular 19 and styled with Tailwind CSS to help household members keep track of tasks and necessities at home.
 It is managed through a web application deployed on Firebase Hosting, with data stored and synced using Firebase Realtime Database.

 ## 🚀 Live Demo